mdovale/SpecKit/README.md

 **SpecKit** is a high-performance Python toolkit for advanced spectral analysis, designed for scientists and engineers who require high-fidelity, high-dynamic-range spectral estimates.

 The library's core feature is its **logarithmically-spaced frequency scheduling algorithm**.
 Unlike traditional methods such as Welch’s, which use a fixed segment length and resolution across all frequencies, SpecKit dynamically adjusts the frequency resolution.
 The result is that, for a given dataset, this method provides many more high-resolution spectral estimates at low frequencies, while minimizing statistical uncertainty (via more averages) at high frequencies.
-This method is ideally suited for ana...
+This method is ideally suited for analyzing signals that span many decades in frequency.

 Built on rigorous, textbook-backed theory, SpecKit also provides **comprehensive error analysis** for all its estimates, making it a reliable tool for scientific research.